chevyboys/chironbot/README.md

 )

 ```
-* `builder`: A Discord Context Menu Builder
+* `builder`: A Discord Context Menu Builder.
-* `description`: a string for you to describe it by
+* `description`: a string for you to describe it by.
 * `category` (string): A category name, for convenience in organizing commands.
 * `enabled`: (boolean) weather or not the command should be processed or registered (disabling it will unregister it with discord)
 * `permissions` (function): A function used to determine whether the user has permission to run the command.
 Accepts a `Discord.Interaction` object.
-* `process` (function): A function that is run when the Context Menu Command of the appropriate name is called
+* `process` (function): A function that is run when the Context Menu Command of the appropriate name is called.
+* `guildId`: (Snowflake) the id of the guild to register this to.
+The command will be global if this is left out.

 ### Message Component Interactions
 ```